-In grades nine trough twelve, on unit of credit is allowed for the satisfactory completion of a course that meets the requirements of the policies adopted by the State Board of Education.
+In grades nine through 12, one unit of credit is allowed for the satisfactory completion of a course that meets the requirements of the policies adopted by the State Board of Education.
+Students may not repeat a course for credit that they have previously passed.